 I am also Head of the Systems Security Group (S2G).

-I work in Theoretical Computer Science focusing on developing and using formal methods and tools for ensuring reliability of complex systems, including properties regarding security, safety, and concurrency.
-Applications of such methods are numerous, e.g., verification of safety properties of software systems (like absence of certain bugs) or of hybrid systems like the Smart Grids, ensuring security of Internet of Things, or modelling the concurrency of modern multi-core or high-performance computing.
+I work in Security and Theoretical Computer Science focusing on developing and using formal methods and tools for ensuring reliability of complex systems, including properties regarding security, safety, and concurrency.
+Applications of such methods are numerous, e.g., verification of safety properties of software systems (like absence of certain bugs) or of cyber-physical systems like the Smart Grids, ensuring security of Internet of Things, or modelling the concurrency of modern multi-core or high-performance computing.
 Among methods or models that I have created I can list: the Timed Distributed pi-calculus, the ST-structures, the Dynamic Structural Operational Semantics, the Synchronous Kleene Algebra, or the Higher Dimensional Modal Logic.
 Together with my students I have worked on developing tools, e.g., together with Manish Shrestha we made the LightSC Security Classification Method for Smart Grids and IoT and the associated usable security tool with the same name; whereas together with Bjørnar Luteberget we made the SAT modulo Discrete Event Simulation method and tool applied to railway capacity verification.
 A nice and long collaboration with Tore Pedersen has taken me also into the realm of modelling of human behaviour, where some of my contributions are: proposing the Behavioural Computer Science agenda, where models of human behaviour are combined with CS models of system behaviour (execution); or the probabilistic modelling of humans in security ceremonies.